mlabs-haskell/clb/docs/reports/ms2/MS2-REPORT.md

 ## Overview

-In this milestone we worked on the minimal implementation on the CLB emulator.
+In this milestone, we worked on the minimal implementation of the CLB emulator.
-To demostrate how it works we took `bet-ref` example from original Atlas [examples repository](https://github.com/geniusyield/atlas-examples) and get it to work in two variants:
+To demonstrate it works we took `bet-ref` example from the original Atlas' [examples repository](https://github.com/geniusyield/atlas-examples) and get it to work in two variants:
 * PSM-based version using original Atlas and Atlas' fork of PSM;
 * CLB-based version based on brand-new CLB emulator.